myramade/hbcu_alexa/README.md

 ![backend](https://user-images.githubusercontent.com/28787937/72653645-baa09e00-3940-11ea-8e6d-8d10320c84a6.png)

 Most applications today require some kind of backend that stores and arranges data.
-For skill you have to choose where your code will live, you have three options at this time: Provision Your Own (i.e. Lambda), Alexa-Hosted (Node.js), and Alexa-Hosted (Python)
+For skill you have to choose where your code will live, you have three options at this time: Provision Your Own (i.e. Lambda), Alexa-Hosted (Node.js), and Alexa-Hosted (Python).
+*IMPORTANT*
+_If you choose one of the two Alexa-Hosted options, be aware of the free-tier limitations.
+If your skills goes viral, you'll want to consider moving it to your own Provisioned service like a Lambad function._